1 - Call us today to schedule your initial consultation with our firm.

 Our law firm was founded by Dan Krause, a former Army JAG Attorney, with the goal of serving clients of all backgrounds who need legal guidance navigating the estate planning process.
 We exist to be a steadfast family friend, loyal to our clients through their family’s good times and also the challenges of aging and disability.
 Attorney Krause is a Board Certified Estate Planning Law Specialist*, one of only eight such specialists in Wisconsin.
 With over 20 years of legal experience, attorney Krause has helped thousands of clients feel better about their future by creating smart plans that will preserve their wealth and legacies.

 Do you have a plan for how your assets will be distributed after you pass away?
-After you pass away, assets will need to be managed and distributed, such as:
+After you pass away, assets will need to be managed and distributed.

 - Your home and properties